What are you in the mood for?

 4. Quinoa

-Meet the super grain which is a protein rich food for vegetarians and vegans both: the Quinoa.
-These tiny yellow pods with a nutty flavor are an ideal substitute for rice if you’re looking for a plate loaded with proteins, fibers and minerals.
+Meet the super grain which is a protein-rich food for vegetarians and vegans both: Quinoa.
+These tiny yellow pods with a nutty flavour are an ideal substitute for rice if you’re looking for a plate loaded with proteins, fibres and minerals.
 And did we tell you there’s no other plant source that offers a complete protein package?
 Vegans, hope you’re taking a mental note.
 Plus, it’s gluten-free.

 Estimated protein per cup: 8 gm